-A recipient of the Honors Bachelor of Electrical Engineering must satisfy the following:
+A recipient of the Honors Bachelor of Electrical Engineering must satisfy the following: 1.
+All requirements for the Bachelor of Electrical

-- All requirements for the Bachelor of Electrical Engineering degree 1 - 2 All generic University requirements for the Honors Degree (see page 45) Graduate courses approved for this purpose by the department may be counted as Honors courses
+- All generic University requirements for the Honors Degree (see page 49).
+Graduate courses approved for this purpose by the department may be counted as 2.
+Honors courses

-DEGREE: BACHELOR OF COMPUTER ENGINEERING MAJOR: COMPUTER ENGINEERING
+DEGREE: BACHELOR OF COMPUTER ENGINEERING COMPUTER ENGINEERING MAJOR:

-Superior figures indicate semester (fall or spring) and/or year or years in which the course should be taken, i e. ^{1F}fall of freshman year, ^{2S}spring of sophomore year, etc
+Superior figures indicate semester (fall or spring) and/or year or years in which the course should be taken, i.e. 11fall of freshman year, 28spring of sophomore year, etc.